Cementing the industry dominance of a trailblazing Enterprise AI brand

 Likewise, our work on C3 AI’s website landing page brings the company’s work alive with robust modules and sharp matter-of-fact messaging that stays true to the new standards and rules that help C3 AI organize, promote, and maintain itself in an engaging way.
 That begins with a dazzling animation of three satellite towers turning skyward as if to welcome the future—along with the message: “This is Enterprise AI.
 Solving the previously unsolvable.”

 Out of chaos comes simplicity.
-That’s the point of the predictive technology C3 AI provides, and the message rang clear in the ramp-up to C3 AI’s initial public offering on December 8, 2020.
+That’s the point of the predictive technology that C3 AI provides, and the message rang clear in the ramp-up to C3 AI’s initial public offering on December 8, 2020.
 Our IPO marketing campaign was a full-court effort that fulfilled our original promise to elevate C3 AI’s brand awareness to the grandest stages.
 The New York Stock Exchange building was festooned with C3 AI’s logo, and the trading floor was bedecked in black-and-white C3 AI digital bannering.
-Tom Siebel rang a COVID-friendly “virtual closing bell.”
+Siebel rang a COVID-friendly “virtual closing bell.”

 Meanwhile, a digital takeover of Times Square, Madison Square Garden, and Silicon Valley confirmed what millions have come to know: C3 AI is Enterprise AI.